rsweenie/cu-d8-platform/docroot/sites/default/README.md

 ## Vagrant and Lando

-We are using includes.settings.php to add highly customized settings files for our dev environments.
+We are using settings.php to add highly customized settings files for our dev environments.
 Currently, the only case here is for Lando.
 Lando requires a special set of database credentials and that's about it.